SichangHe/curriculum_vitae/src/work_experiences/index.md

         Cleaned up noisy HTML tags using BeautifulSoup.
 - Quit the project after it slowed down dramatically and the project goal became vague under the quests for features.
+- Learned from the failure of the project.
+    - Learned how a well-defined and well-scoped goal is crucial for any project at any time.
+    - Witnessed how hype and motivation of the members are essential for any project.

 ### iGEM 2022 DKU team (2021/11 - 2022/10)